Skip to content

 2,000+Dineplan restaurantsSA reservation platform 2024

-Quick-service still dominates by volume, 79.2% of all South African food establishments are QSR formats as of 2022, but the visible cultural exports of the country's food scene are entirely full-service.
-Spur Corporation, with 726 restaurants across 15 countries, is a national giant; Famous Brands operates the largest franchise stable in the country.
-Both, however, derive a fraction of their narrative weight from the tiny apex of the market that this article is concerned with.
-The 66 starred restaurants on the 2026 Eat Out list collectively generate perhaps R600–800 million in annual revenue, a rounding error on the broader sector's totals, but the cultural multiplier is enormous.
+Quick-service still dominates by volume: 79.2% of all South African food establishments were quick-service restaurants (QSRs) as of 2022, the industry term for fast-food chains, counter-service outlets and other formats where the diner does not sit down to a multi-course meal.
+But the country's culturally visible food exports are entirely full-service (where waiters bring plated courses to a seated table).
+Spur Corporation, a South African family-steakhouse chain with 726 restaurants across 15 countries, is a national giant; Famous Brands operates the largest franchise stable in the country, with names like Wimpy, Mugg & Bean and Steers.
+Both, however, draw only a fraction of their cultural weight from the tiny apex of the market this article is concerned with.
+The 66 starred restaurants on the 2026 Eat Out list together generate perhaps R600 to 800 million in annual revenue (about €30 to 40 million), a rounding error against the wider sector's totals.
+The cultural multiplier, however, is enormous.

 The restaurant industry's structural challenges